nus-cs2103-AY1920S1/duke/tutorials/javaFxTutorialPart3.md

 ## Iteration 1 – Echoing the User

 JavaFX has an _event-driven architecture style_.
 As such, we programmatically define _handler_ methods to execute as a response to certain _events_.
-When an event is detected, JavaFX will call the respective handlers.
+When an event is detected, JavaFX will call the respective error.handlers.

 For Duke, there are two events that we want to respond to, namely the user pressing `Enter` in the `TextField` and left-clicking the `Button`.
 These are the `onAction` event for the `TextField` and the `onMouseClicked` event for the `Button`.